Ash Trees and the Emerald Ash Borer

 Street trees that are removed are expected to be replaced in the future depending on Council authorization of funds.
 For Fall 2022, we replanted about 200 new trees along residential streets and along Town Center streets.
 For Spring 2021, we completed a project to replace 63 street trees, located within tree grates, throughout the town center area.
 These trees include some ash trees, however, many are not.
-For Fall, 2021, we are re-planting 150 ash trees, along city streets in residential neighborhoods.
+For Fall, 2021, we re-planting 150 ash trees, along city streets in residential neighborhoods.
 For 2022, we replanted 200 street trees within Town Center and along subdivision streets.
 Since 2016, the City has planted about 430 street trees.
 Additional tree planting projects are planned each fall, depending on funding.

 Finally, the City will also take advantage of grants when available.
 For example, the City of Wildwood has been awarded several Missouri Department of Conservation Tree Resource Improvement and Maintenance (TRIM) grants for the removal of declining Ash trees on City streets in 2016, 2017, 2018 and 2020.
 The 2016 TRIM grant included the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
 This work was completed in Spring 2017.
 The 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
 The 2018 TRIM grant was used to remove and replace 92 Ash trees in the Spring of 2019.
 The 2020 TRIM grant was awarded to plant and replace 83 ash street trees with Missouri native street trees.